rooklift/gofish/README.md

     python gtp_relay.py gnugo --mode gtp

 For programmers looking to do their own Go stuff, the most interesting part of all this is probably the SGF parser, **load_tree()** in `sgf.py`.
-There's also an attempt to read the undocumented .gib file format if the file loader detects such a thing, in **parse_gib()**.
+There's also an attempt to read the undocumented GIB file format used by Tygem if the file loader detects such a thing, in **parse_gib()**.

 ## Notes on SGF as I understand it